Chapter 13 Bankruptcy Attorney in Valencia

 - You cannot be file because you own a business that is in debt.

 Before filing for Chapter 13 bankruptcy, you must complete specific documentation and prove the items listed above.
 Regarding your income tax, you must submit proof of filing your federal and state income tax returns for the last four years.
 If you do not provide your returns or transcripts of the returns, your case will be dismissed.
+Our bankruptcy Chapter 13 attorneys can ensure you have all the information and forms you need beforehand to prevent getting your case dismissed.

 Start a free consultation with a Chapter 13 lawyer in Santa Clarita.
 Call (888) 256-8581 today.